Access US Only Websites from Outside the USA with a SOCKS Proxy & SSH Tunnel

 ssh -D 2012 AJ@22.214.171.124

 Your IP should now register as the remote US-based host you tunneling through, and you are free to view US region restricted content.
+If you aren’t sure what the IP region registers as, do an nslookup on it like this:

 Side note: in some cases, specifically with websites that redirect based on region, you just need to find the proper URL and you don’t need to tunnel at all.
 A very useful example is stopping Google.com redirecting to another region by using their NCR site, but there are other search engines and websites that have similar alternate URLs.